MaginnGroup/Cassandra/README.md

 |  Debug     |   ```make -f Makefile```    | ```make -f Makefile.gfortran```   |
 |  OpenMP    |   ```make -f Makefile.intel.openMP```     |   ```make -f Makefile.gfortran.openMP```    |

-Each of these commands will produce an executable with the name specified in the relevant Makefile in the field EXEC_NAME.
+Each of these commands will produce an executable with the name specified in the field EXEC NAME in the relevant Makefile.

 You can take these Makefiles as templates creating your own customized Makefile.
 Depending on the architecture